Sesil Karatantcheva: 2012

-She opened her grass-court season at the Aegon Classic in Birmingham.
-She entered the qualifying draw and defeated local girl Francesca Stephenson, but fell to Thailand's Noppawan Lertcheewakarn in the final round.
+She opened her grass-court season at Birmingham where she entered the qualifying draw and defeated local girl Francesca Stephenson but fell to Thailand's Noppawan Lertcheewakarn in the final round.
 However, she was offered a place in the main draw as a lucky loser due to the withdrawal of another player.
 She faced another Thai player, Tamarine Tanasugarn, defeating her in straight sets.
 Her run was ended in the second round by eighth seed Ekaterina Makarova.
 She then lost in the final round of qualifying at Wimbledon.
 Despite the loss, her ranking climbed due to her improved result from 2011.

-Karatantcheva then played at the Bank of the West Classic.
+Karatantcheva then played at the Stanford Classic.
 She fell in the first round of qualifying.
-She then qualified for the Premier-level Mercury Insurance Open in Carlsbad.
+She then qualified for the Premier-level Carlsbad Open.
 She was points away from winning, but was finally beaten by Melinda Czink in the first round.
 She then competed at the second annual Washington Open where she lost to Sloane Stephens in the first round.
 She then continued her hardcourt season at the Rogers Cup in Montreal.
 As the 18th seed in qualifying, she won three matches for a place in the main draw.
 In the first round she dismantled Sorana Cîrstea, without losing a single game, in only 43 minutes.
 Karatantcheva lost to 16th seed Lucie Šafářová in the second round in straight sets.
 Her ranking climbed to No. 92, her highest ranking since 2005.
 Karatantcheva then played at the Western & Southern Open, qualifying into the main draw by beating world No. 64 Arantxa Rus and Olga Govortsova.
 In the first round of the main draw, she won against fellow qualifier Kiki Bertens, but was soundly beaten by former world No. 1, Caroline Wozniacki, in the second round.
 Her next tournament was the US Open.
 Ranked world No. 85, she was given direct entrance into the main draw.
 She lost to Lourdes Domínguez Lino in the first round.